- Display all sections at once

 - Weather icons: sunny,

-Note: these icons should give you a general idea of what the weather is like at each location - or will be like tomorrow if this report was generated after 4PM -
+Note: these icons should give you a general idea of tomorrow's weather prediction for each location -

 but there is no substitute for clicking on the icon and getting the full NOAA weather report.